cysouw/diathesis/text/c11_infinitive.md

 ### --- [ SBJ > Ø ] --- *Unpersönlicher Möglichkeitspassiv* {.unnumbered}

-### [ N | – ] *lassen + Infinitiv* Reflexive impersonal + adverbial {#sec:infinitive-lassen-reflexive-intransitive}
+### [ N | – ] *lassen+Infinitiv* Reflexive impersonal+adverbial {#sec:infinitive-lassen-reflexive-intransitive}

-When used with intransitive verbs like *arbeiten* 'to work' [@next a], the construction *lassen + Infinitiv* leads to an impersonal construction removing the nominative subject.
+When used with intransitive verbs like *arbeiten* 'to work' [@next a], the construction *lassen+Infinitiv* leads to an impersonal construction removing the nominative subject.
 This construction obligatorily includes a reflexive pronoun and an adverbial phrase expressing an evaluation [@next b].
 The expected valency-simulating pronoun *es* is typically present, but it seems also possible to leave it out.
 The conditioning of the presence or absence of *es* needs more investigation [cf. @kunze1996: 649].
 Semantically, this diatheses adds an epistemic notion of possibility to the meaning of the verb.
 There is a clear parallel to the impersonal construction without *lassen* in [@next c], see [@sec:adverbial-reflexive-drop].
-The *lassen + Infinitiv* diathesis invokes an *Ersatzinfinitiv* [@next d].
+The *lassen+Infinitiv* diathesis invokes an *Ersatzinfinitiv* [@next d].

 ::: ex
 a.
 Ich arbeite zuhause.